 David Coutts, Minister for Sustainable Resource Development, ignores the recommendation of recovery team to suspend the spring grizzly bear hunt, and announces that 73 licences will be issued this spring.
 A ministerial news release refers to a “conservative approach” to the hunt, and officials cite “anecdotal evidence” that the grizzly population is healthy enough to support a hunt.
 There is strong opposition to the hunt from environmental groups, Alberta public, scientists and opposition politicians.
 10 bears are killed in the spring hunt.

 Waterton Biosphere Reserve is designated by UNESCO (United Nations Education Scientific and Cultural Organization) as part of the Man and the Biosphere Program.
 Waterton is Canada’s second biosphere reserve and the first with a national park at its core.
-The biosphere reserve program is entirely voluntary – the reserves themselves are voluntary cooperative areas.
-Biosphere reserves are organized into three zones– a legally protected core area, an adjacent buffer zone with activities that are compatible with conservation objectives, and a transition zone or “area of cooperation” where sustainable land use is practised.
-Beyond the core, the extent of WBR is not well defined.
-While the National Park is the core of WBR, the buffer and transition zones are not clearly delineated.
+The biosphere reserve program is entirely voluntary, as the reserves themselves are voluntary cooperative areas.
+Biosphere reserves are organized into three zones– a legally protected core area, an adjacent buffer zone with activities that are compatible with conservation objectives, and a transition zone or “area of cooperation” where sustainable land use is practiced.
+Beyond the core, the extent of Biosphere Reserve is not well defined.
+While the National Park is at its core, the buffer and transition zones are not clearly delineated.
 The goals of Biosphere Reserves are conserving biological diversity, promoting sustainable use and logistic support.

 September 1, 2017